geoffreyadebonojo-zz/tax-engine/README.md

 #### TAX INCOME
 ##### Calculate taxable income based on tax brackets for a user based on income
-Requires an `amount`.
+Requires an `amount`, which is the income you want to calculate the tax on using the brackets for the user associated with that uuid.
 Won't accept words, or any number below 1.

 `GET /taxable_income?uuid=9b44abb039da2fec8bbb&amount=50000`
 ```